chomperoni/chomperoni/README.md

-                                •·.·''·.·• •·.·''·.·•·.·''·.·• •·.·''·.·
+                                                -
-                               Im always C+H Feel free to cuddle right by me!
+    C+H is always welcomed unless i say otherwise.
+Feel free to cuddle right by me even if idk you.
-                               Fastest Way for me to notice you is if you whipser to me!
+    I am mostly offtab, so the fastest way for me to notice you is if you whipser to me. just be patient.
-                               My Friend Requests are ALWAYS ON.
-I might ignore it if I havent see you before.
+    My friend requests are ALWAYS ON.
+I might ignore it if I havent see you before, no harsh feelings.
-                               If I ever unadd you, i most likey have a reason for it. (unless im clearing up my list, but ill only unadd inactive people)